 Negative Informal (Tú) Commands

-Negative informal commands, also called negative tú commands are used to tell a friend, family member of the same age or younger, classmate, child, or pet not to do something.
+Negative informal commands, also called negative tú commands, are used to tell a friend, family member the same age as you or younger, classmate, child, or pet not to do something.

 Negative Informal Imperative Forms